|Greenie driving the narrow boat|

 The Rochdale Nine are double-width locks.
 They have larger heavier gates at each end as opposed to single-width gates.
 Because the gates are so heavy, they have a complicated chain winding system to move them.
 I could not get the chain system to work.

 |A really remote mooring|

 I had let my husband do all the driving, but now, all of a sudden, I had to learn how to drive, steer and manoeuvre this boat.
 The other option was to spend the night in Manchester, which wasn’t an option.

 |The last lock before the end of our trip|

 The rest of our trip along the Macclesfield Canal which followed from the Rochdale was a pleasure and we took turns driving the boat.
 I guess had it not been for the Rochdale Nine, I would probably not have tried to steer the boat.

 For more Holiday Horror Stories you can read - (Not) Welcome to the UK, Wrong airport in India and Taxi in Zanzibar.
-You can go back to the Travel Archive Page for more on other holidays and trips.

 Follow this link for a virtual journey of the Rochdale Nine - virtual jouney through the Rochdale Nine.